In situ subwavelength microscopy of ultracold atoms using dressed excited states: Results

-In this section, we apply our method to image the longitudinal atomic density of a 1D optical lattice.
-For that purpose, the atoms are evaporated in an hybrid trap with a single dipole beam (DT1) to reach the Bose-Einstein Condensation with $2 \times 10^5$ atoms.
-After compression of DT1, the trap frequencies are ($15,160,160$)Hz along ($x,y,z$).
-The atoms are then loaded in a 1064 nm lattice which is adiabatically ramped up from 0 to 40$E_r$, with $E_r$ the recoil energy at 1064 nm.
-The lattice depth has been characterized at the atom position using Kapitza-Dirac scattering \cite{Gadway2009,Denschlag2002}.
-The magnetic gradient is then removed and a constant magnetic bias of 280 mG is set along $z$ before compressing the lattice up to 1000$E_r$.
-The width of the ground state wavefunction is given by the harmonic oscillator width $a_{\text{HO}}=\sqrt{\hbar/(m\omega)}$ where $\omega=2\sqrt{sE_r^2}/\hbar$ is the trap frequency and $s$ the lattice depth in recoil energy units.
+We now apply our method to image the longitudinal atomic density of a 1D optical lattice.
+For that purpose, the atoms are evaporated in a hybrid trap with the single dipole beam DT1 to reach the Bose-Einstein Condensation with $2 \times 10^5$ atoms.
+After compression of DT1, the trap frequencies are ($15,160,160$) Hz along ($x,y,z$).
+The atoms are then loaded in a 1064 nm lattice which is adiabatically ramped up from 0 to 40$E_r$, where {$E_r=\hbar^2k_{1064}^2/(2m)$} is the recoil energy at 1064 nm.
+The lattice depth $U_{\text{5S,0}}$ has been characterized at the atom position using Kapitza-Dirac scattering \cite{Gadway2009,Denschlag2002}.
+The lattice is compressed up to $1000E_r$ after removing the magnetic gradient and defining the quantization axis via an homogeneous magnetic bias of $280$ mG along $z$.
+The width of the ground state wavefunction is given by the harmonic oscillator width $a_{\text{HO}}=\sqrt{\hbar/(m\omega_{\text{HO}})}$, where $\omega_{\text{HO}}=2\sqrt{U_{\text{5S,0}}E_r}/\hbar$ is the trap frequency of one site.
 The standard deviation (std) of the atomic density along $x$ is therefore expected to be equal to $\sigma_x = a_{\text{HO}}/\sqrt{2}=21.2$ nm.
-Along $y$-direction, we experimentally measured a width $\sigma_y=$ 6 \textmu m.
-The potential is spherically symmetric about $x$, we can then assume $\sigma_z=\sigma_y$.
+Along the $y$-direction, we experimentally measured a width $\sigma_y=$ 6 \textmu m.
+Because the potential is rotationally symmetric about $x$, we can assume $\sigma_z=\sigma_y$.

 The ground state lattice with a period of $i_{1064}=\lambda_{1064}/2=532.23$ nm is formed by two counter-propagating beams (see Fig. \ref{fig:counterPropasetup}a), yielding a ground state trapping potential given by: